beehive-lab/tornado-insight/README.md

 **TornadoInsight** is an open source IntelliJ plugin that aims to enhance the experience of developers when working with TornadoVM.
 TornadoInsight is designed exclusively for TornadoVM development.
-It goes beyond the conventional by providing a built-in on-the-fly static checker, empowering developers to identify unsupported Java features in TornadoVM and understand the reasons behind these limitations.
-Additionally, TornadoInsight introduces a dynamic testing framework, enabling developers to test individual TornadoVM tasks effortlessly.
-It automatically wraps TornadoVM tasks, invoking the native TornadoVM runtime on the developer's machine for seamless debugging and testing.
+It provides a built-in on-the-fly static checker, empowering developers to identify unsupported Java features in TornadoVM and understand the reasons behind these limitations.
+ Additionally, TornadoInsight introduces a dynamic testing framework that enables developers to easily test individual TornadoVM tasks.
+ It automatically wraps TornadoVM tasks, invoking the native TornadoVM runtime on the developers' machine for seamless debugging and testing.

 ## Key Features:
 ### 1. On-the-Fly Static Checker